rrdelaney/reyle/README.md

 Reyle.loadIntoDOM()
 ReactDOM.render(<Example />, document.getElementById('root'))
 ```

+### Main differences to other solutions
+- Uses real CSS, either injected or preloaded
+- Works with React, both on server and client
+- Built in HMR
+- Autoprefixing
+- Nested selectors

 ## How does it work?
 Reyle takes each stylesheet you create and transforms it into pure CSS.
 The CSS can be exported,